 Rule 4 returns to an internal focus, advising us to “Compare Yourself To Who You Were Yesterday, Not To Who Someone Else Is Today.”
 Just because you can always find an area where someone, or everyone, is better, does not mean that area is or should be relevant to you.
 A myriad of games are possible in each person’s life; choose your game, choose your starting point, and improve yourself, incrementally and gradually.
 In fact, you should reward yourself for doing so, as silly as that sounds.
 And if you resent someone else, you need to realize it is either stupid immaturity, in which case you should stop it, or it is a legitimate complaint, in which case you must address it, or it will only get worse and cause more problems.

-Next, on Rule 5, “Do Not Let Your Children Do Anything That Makes You Dislike Them,” Peterson switches gears, from the world of adults to the world of children as it intersects with adults.
+Next, in Rule 5, “Do Not Let Your Children Do Anything That Makes You Dislike Them,” Peterson switches gears, from the world of adults to the world of children as it intersects with adults.
 He strongly objects to certain psychological tendencies in child-rearing, especially the protection of children from dangers at the expense of making them fully functioning and competent human beings (a problem mainly with male children and their mothers, he says).
 Children must be socialized; they are not inherently good (or inherently bad, for that matter).
 Individual problems do not call for social restructuring, which is mostly stupid.
 “Each person’s private trouble cannot be solved by a social revolution, because revolutions are destabilizing and dangerous.”
 Socialization means limitations; limitations facilitate creative achievement, not crimp it.
 Along the way, Peterson discusses tangential topics, such as that hierarchies are rarely, if ever, arbitrary.
-He recognizes, of course, that each child is very different (as I know, having five myself), but certain basic approaches (including “discipline and punish,” I assume a joke at Foucault’s expense) are the most likely to lead to success, for all of child, parents, and society.
+He recognizes, of course, that each child is very different, but certain basic approaches (including “discipline and punish,” I assume a joke at Foucault’s expense) are the most likely to lead to success, for all of child, parents, and society.

 In Rule 6, Peterson returns to adult self-help, “Set Your Own House In Perfect Order Before You Criticize The World.”
 He evaluates here, as he does in more than one place in this book, the nihilism of the smarter Columbine killer, Eric Harris.
 This is of course topical, with the present focus on school shootings.
 True, they have not actually increased in recent decades, but they have increased from forty or fifty years ago, when children carrying guns to school was unexceptional, and the reason is almost certainly some form of this nihilism.
 Peterson is violently opposed to the idea that humans are some kind of plague, as Harris maintained, and he identifies this sort of thinking, common among certain elites today, who adhere to the self-definition of Goethe’s Mephistopheles as “the spirit who negates,” as among the worst in the modern world.
 (Peterson would prefer Norman Borlaug to William Vogt, in Charles Mann’s excellent recent The Wizard and the Prophet.)
 Yes, life is very hard, and suffering, great suffering, is nearly inevitable for everyone.
 But transformation, not vengeance, is the answer.
 Abel, not Cain.
 Rather than blaming everyone else for what is wrong, stop today what you know to be wrong, and start doing what you know to be right.
 Thereby, you help yourself, and you strike a blow for Being, for the Way, and against nihilism.